What Is Tax Avoidance?

 Running a small business

 If you own a small business, you have more deductions available to you than most taxpayers.
-This is mainly due to being able to use your home or vehicle for business purposes and write off the expenses.
+This is mainly due to your ability to use your home or vehicle for business purposes and write off the expenses.

-If you work from home or use an office space out of your residence, the home office deduction allows you to deduct a portion of your mortgage, taxes, and utilities against your business income.
-You can also deduct a vehicle used for work, either mileage or the cost of the vehicle itself.
+If you work from home or use an office space in your residence, the home office deduction allows you to deduct a portion of your mortgage, taxes, and utilities against your business income.
+You can also deduct a vehicle you use for work, either mileage or the cost of the vehicle itself.

-Small business owners pay higher taxes than many others, as they pay additional self-employment taxes that W-2 employees don’t.
-However, the amount available deductions can help them reduce their overall taxes.
+Small business owners pay higher taxes than many other people, as they pay additional self-employment taxes that W-2 employees don’t.
+However, the amount of available deductions can help them reduce their overall taxes.

 Owning real estate

-Rental real estate offers quite a few tax deductions, including mortgage interest, taxes, repairs and improvements.
-In addition, rental real estate owners can depreciate the home based on the price paid (plus any improvements), giving real estate owners a massive tax deduction.
+Owning real estate offers quite a few tax deductions, including mortgage interest, taxes, repairs and improvements.
+In addition, rental real estate owners can depreciate the home based on the price paid (plus any improvements), giving real estate owners a potentially massive tax deduction.

 Offshoring